aws-samples/build-language-models-on-aws/README.md

 ## Build Language Models on AWS

-This repository contains a compilation of examples that showcase how to build, fine-tune, and deploy lanugage models on Amazon SageMaker.
+This repository contains a compilation of examples that showcase how to build, fine-tune, and deploy lanugage models with Amazon SageMaker.

 # Usage
+To run any notebooks in this folder, you'll need to have an:

 - An AWS account
 - Proper IAM User and Role setup with access to Amazon SageMaker and an Amazon S3 bucket